mike99mac/minimy-mike99mac/gcode/README.md

 | righttSide.nc     | 7.386" wide x 11.875" high| Cuts on the assembled right side |

 ## Prepare for assembly
-Final assembly of the carcass can take place when you have
+Final assembly of the carcass can take place when you have:
 - Four panels prepared
 - Two sides assembled